 It’s been 31 years since they took him from my arms and walked away.
 I remember watching his huge eyes over the nurse’s shoulder as she took him back to the O.R. that morning.
 She started tickling him and that beautiful belly laugh of his echoed its way back to us as the double doors closed behind them.

 He was our happy, crazy-haired boy.
 Been that way since the day he was born.
 Cowlicks everywhere, and always, always happy.

 Thankfully, he had no idea what was coming that day.
 Thankfully, none of us did.

 This was the day our 11-month old baby boy was going to have his third major surgery in 3 months.
 That mass in his neck – it kept coming back.
 They just could not make it stop coming back.

 But this time was going to be different, they said.
 More specialists were involved.
 New plan – more complicated, more extensive – but no worries.
 This one was finally going to fix everything.
 Finally.

 They settled us out in the waiting room.
 It was so sadly familiar to us now.
 This time, though, it was filled with people who loved us.
 They knew our story, knew how scared we were.
 And they also knew how tired we had become.
 These beautiful people came to help lift him high, and to hold us up.
 Literally.

 The phone rang.
 The nurse on the other end said they were ready to get started.
-Our happy boy was doing just fine, and they’d call us again when it was over in a few hours.
+Our happy boy was doing just fine, and they’d call us again in a few hours to update us.

 So we all settled in to wait, confident that everything was being fixed.
 Finally.